T-racey/My100DaysofCode/log.md

 <img src="Images/LB.png" alt="description of image" width="40%">
 </div>

- Hey I was position number 1 on the wooden spoon leaderboard at close of play yesterday, meaning that I have been promoted to the stone lead! 🤣
+ Hey I was position number 1 on the wooden spoon leader board at close of play yesterday, meaning that I have been promoted to the stone lead! 🤣

  &nbsp;
 ### Day 39: April 8th 2023